-When you think of advanced materials, graphene is the first that springs to mind.
+When you think of advanced materials, It is the first that springs to mind.
 Many of its properties, including its high conductivity and durability, make it suitable to be a smart material.
 It is already being used in some industries for this purpose and studies are continually taking place to explore how else it can be used.
-Existing examples of graphene as a smart material are graphene-asphalt and graphene-concrete composites.
+Existing examples as a smart material are graphene-asphalt and graphene-concrete composites.

 These are being tested as low-carbon alternatives to roads and pavements.
 They’re more durable than their concrete counterparts and are being tested as road condition sensors.
 Road condition sensors are sensors that pick up on weather conditions and relay the information to the relevant parties.
-For example, if there is snow and ice on the road, then the graphene condition sensors will pick this up and create an alert that says there isn’t much grip on the road.
+For example, if there is snow and ice on the road, then the condition sensors will pick this up and create an alert that says there isn’t much grip on the road.

-You might be wondering how scientists plan to get so many different graphene applications when creating it takes so much time.
+You might be wondering how scientists plan to get so many different applications when creating it takes so much time.
 After all, it is just a collection of carbon atoms.
-The answer is through graphene chemical vapour.
+The answer is through chemical vapour.

-The creation of these graphene layers is crucial to the materials’ success as a smart material.
-The more graphene layers are created, the more graphene can be provided to the different sectors that need it, like solar power and medicine.
+The creation of these layers is crucial to the materials’ success as a smart material.
+The more layers are created, the more graphene can be provided to the different sectors that need it, like solar power and medicine.

 What are the benefits of Graphenstone’s graphene technology in our paint?

 Andre Geim’s discovery has revolutionised many industries, including ours.
-By implementing graphene technologies into our products, we have created a range of long-lasting paints.
+By implementing these technologies into our products, we have created a range of long-lasting paints.
 They’re durable and resistant to water.
-They won't crack or peel, and come in every colour and shade you can imagine.
+They won’t crack or peel, and come in every colour and shade you can imagine.